hungcq/knowledge-repo/IT/software-engineering-at-google/13-test-doubles.md

   - Best practice:
     - Not a complete replacement for state testing
     - -> When using mock in unit tests, need to supplement the test suite with larger scoped tests that perform state testing
-    - Should be used for state-changing functions (eg command function)
+    - Should be used for state-changing functions (with side effects, eg send email, save to DB)
     - -> For non-state-changing function (eg query function), stubbing is enough: the SUT will return the value of the function to do other work that can be asserted
     - Avoid over-specifying which functions/arguments are validated
-    - -> Resilient to changes made to beha that are outside the scope of the test
+    - -> Resilient to changes made to behavior that are outside the scope of the test